-“I’m Anjali and I’m an art student at MICA.
+“I’m Anjali, and I’m an art student at the Maryland Institute College of Art.
 My dad knew that I wanted to be an artist long before I did.
 I was about 10 years old, and we were moving to France, and I was sitting next to my dad on the plane.
 I was just sketching, doing my own thing, and after a little bit he looks over, and was like: ‘Oh, did you draw that yourself,’ And I said, ‘yeah.’

 And I was drawing these little lizards and dragons.
 He says, ‘Can I show this to your mom,’ And I’m like, ‘okay sure.’
 My dad was basically like, ‘She’s really good, like–we should foster this!’